elifesciences/tech-team/adr/0003-rds-postgresql-permissions.md

 ## Decision

-The RDS *root* user provisioned shall always be the 'owner' of the application database.
+The RDS *root* user provisioned shall always be the `owner` of the application database.

 The RDS *application* user will have enough permissions to read and write to the application database.

-The RDS *application* user will not have permission to drop/re-create the application database *in prod and end2end environments*.
+The RDS *application* user will not have permission to drop/re-create the application database *in continuumtest, end2end and prod environments*.

 ## Consequences

 Applications that depend on creating or destroying their database will fail with permission errors.

-We have confidence backups and restores of the database by the root user will happen without error.
+Backups and restore can be done purely by using the root user and without the application's knowledge.